Intermesh/goui-hello-world/README.md

 # goui-hello-world
 Hello World Application for GOUI

-Clone this repository and run:
+Clone this repository and run from this directory:

 ```
 npm install